-1. Exempt Employees
+Exempt Employees

-- a.
-Increments Leave for teachers shall be taken in half-day and full-day increments.
+a.-Increments - Leave for teachers shall be taken in half-day and full-day increments.
 A half-day of leave shall be used when a partial day of work is performed by a teacher.
+Exceptions may be approved by supervisors for leave of short and infrequent duration.
 Leave for employees other than teachers shall be taken in full-day increments.
-Leave under FMLA is subject to increments defined by law. - b.
-Work Expectations An exempt employee is expected to work his/her full schedule.
+Leave under FMLA is subject to increments defined by law.

+- b.
+Work Expectations An exempt employee is expected to work his/hertheir full schedule.
 When an exempt employee takes leave, the supervisor should respect the employee's time off.
 However, there may be occasions when the employee may need to respond to an emergency.
 An exempt employee who performs a minimal amount of work shall still use leave.
-If more than a minimal amount of work is performed, the employee should work with his/her supervisor to flex the time on a later date or not use leave. - c.
-Flex Time Supervisors may approve exempt employees to work alternative schedules in lieu of using leave or in recognition of work above and beyond the employee's regular schedule.
+If more than a minimal amount of work is performed, the employee should work with his/hertheir supervisor to flex the time on a later date or not use leave. - b.-Flex Time Supervisors may approve exempt employees to work alternative schedules in lieu of using leave or in recognition of work above and beyond the employee's regular schedule.
 Time may be flexed outside of the workweek for exempt employees.